-The Deans of Students are Eliza Dupee and Pierre Marcos.
-They work to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
+The Deans of Students are Pierre Marcos and Robert Brasier.
+They work to infuse school culture with both joy and self-discipline while building a safe and vibrant school community.
 Their duties include serving as a primary contact for parents and students in regards to school rules and procedures, Titan Houses, and disciplinary issues.